Zum Hauptinhalt springen

 ARGUMENTS

-CONVERSATION-ID ID or short ID of a conversation; this argument is optional if a default conversation is set in the
+CONVERSATION-ID ID of a conversation; this argument is optional if a default conversation is set in the context.

 DESCRIPTION